 Count on a Longwood ridesharing accident attorney who puts your needs first

 You might think you don’t need a lawyer if a ridesharing driver clearly caused your car accident in Longwood or Orlando.
 All you have to do is call the police, call your insurance company and they will take care of everything, right?
 Don’t be so sure.

 Like other motor vehicle accidents, ridesharing accidents often turn out to be far more complicated than most people suspect.
 The Uber or Lyft driver who caused your crash will likely deny doing anything wrong.
 They might also try to point the finger at you.

 The rules regarding ridesharing accidents are different as well.
 Different rules apply depending on whether or not the driver had the ridesharing app on or off at the time of the accident.
 Also important is whether or not the driver had a customer in the car at the time of the crash.

 We will take all of these factors into consideration when building your legal case.
 We also know how to negotiate with insurance companies or whoever’s responsible for compensating you for your crash.
 And if they refuse to cooperate, we’re prepared to file a ridesharing accident lawsuit on your behalf.

 Discover how a Longwood, Florida ridesharing accident lawyer can help you.
-Schedule your free case evaluation today with the Law Offices of Scott M. Miller, PA.
+Schedule your free case evaluation today with the Law Offices of Scott M. Miller, PLLC.
 Your case matters here.